TIBCONL/tibcodatascienceworkshop/Readme.md

 7. In the summary box fill in a description of your project and upload an image to personalize your workspace.

 For example: \
-"This project is for Augment Insurance.
+"This project is for Predict Insurance.
 With this project we'll predict the creditworthiness of loan requests."

 <!--![alt_text](images/image35.png "image_tooltip")-->